pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-a-pulumi-project/index.md

 Since a Pulumi project is just a directory with some files in it, it is possible for you to create a new one by hand.
 The `pulumi new` command-line interface (CLI) command, however, automates the process and ensures you have everything you need, so let's use that command.
-Use Python for this tutorial (TypeScript, Go, and C# are coming soon!), and the `-y` flag answers "yes" to the prompts to create a default project:
+The `-y` flag answers "yes" to the prompts to create a default project:

 {{< chooser language "typescript,python" / >}}